yonadev/helm-charts/README.md

 helm repo index docs --url https://yonadev.github.io/helm-charts
 ```

 Them commit and push.

-The GitHub pages is configured on the /docs folder, so after the URL https://github.com/yonadev/helm-charts can be used as repository.
+[GitHub pages](https://pages.github.com/) is configured on the ``/docs`` folder, so the URL https://github.com/yonadev/helm-charts can be used as repository.
 To add the repository as "yona", run ``helm repo add yona https://yonadev.github.io/helm-charts``.